This Pumpkin Chipotle Soup is the perfect blend of cultures. A Mexican-American fusion soup that I know you’ll love.

 - In the freezer, pumpkin chipotle soup lasts for up to 3 months.

 Fall in love with this Pumpkin Chipotle Soup this season.
-A tasty dish that’s perfect as a starter for Thanksgiving dinner or just because.
-Hope you enjoy!
+A tasty dish that’s perfect as a starter for Thanksgiving dinner or a delicious way to warm up in the cooler months.

 Pumpkin Chipotle Soup